shorebirdtech/docs/docs/faq.md

 ### Does Shorebird store my source code?

 No. Shorebird servers never see your source code.
-When you run `shorebird release` or `shorebird patch` it only stores the same compiled Dart binary that you ship to the app stores.
-Shorebird does not store your source code, nor do our servers have access to your source code at any time.
+When you run `shorebird release` or `shorebird patch` the `shorebird` tool only uploads the same compiled app binary that you send to the app stores.
+Shorebird servers never store your source code at any time.

 See also our privacy policy: https://shorebird.dev/privacy